viamrobotics/docs/docs/tutorials/integrating-viam-with-openai.md

 * Follows commands like "move forward" and "spin".
 * Makes observations about its environment with prompts like "What do you see?".

-This tutorial will show you how to use the Viam platform to create an AI-integrated robot.
+This tutorial will show you how to use the Viam platform to create an AI-integrated robot in less than 200 lines of code.

 ## Hardware list